-Zelaya, who is holed up in the Brazilian embassy, said shortly beforehand that a breakthrough dialogue had begun with the de facto government to seek a peaceful end to the country's political crisis sparked by his June 28 ouster.
+Zelaya, who was holed up in the Brazilian embassy, said a dialogue had begun with the de facto government to seek a peaceful end to the crisis set off by his June 28 ouster.

-"We've obtained the commitment of Mr Micheletti to restart dialogue with this reference point (a first peace plan proposed by Costa Rican President Oscar Arias) or any other," said Elvin Santos, a presidential candidate from the Liberal Party, speaking for the four candidates.
+"We've obtained the commitment of Mr Micheletti to restart dialogue with this as a reference point (the Arias plan) or any other," said Elvin Santos, a presidential candidate from the Liberal Party.

 Zelaya secretly entered the country on Monday, throwing the country into chaos, provoking mass street demonstrations and a military clampdown, temporary airport closures and curfews.